 It all depends on the context.
 Whatever you believe you need to do or get in order to be happy is just a belief.
 It doesn’t guarantee you happiness.
 And that includes all the points I wrote here!

 Believing that happiness is something you need in life is already limiting in itself.

-8. Let go the need to please everyone.
+8. Let go of the need to please everyone.

 Some people believe that pleasing others would make themselves happy.
-But it doesn’t works that way.
+But it doesn’t work that way.

 We can’t make someone else happy by pleasing them.
 They are happy because they choose to be happy.
 When we depend on external factors like this for our happiness, we are setting ourselves to be unhappy.

 Pleasing everyone is impossible and exhausting.

 Everyone wants different things and most of the time their needs are conflicting with each other.
 So how are you able to satisfy everyone’s needs?
 And most people can never be satisfied.
 Serving other people’s needs over your own is tiring and stressful.

 I know you don’t want to appear uncaring and self-centered to others.
 You might be afraid that you will be excluded from the group.
 But if you really want to be happy, you have to stop seeking approval from others.